Yasuyukid/Music_Bot_On_Discord/README.md

 ## Step 1: Create a bot.

 - You can [click here](https://discord.com/developers/applications) to create a new bot.
-- You'll need to change the bot's scopes and permissions for it to work.
+- You'll need to change the bot scopes and bot permissions for it to work.
 - Finally, create a new token then save it in a safe place as you will only see it once.

 ## Step 2: Install requirements.